-The Athlete Biological Passport (ABP) is an individual electronic file specific to each athlete, in which the results of all anti-doping tests carried out under this program are compiled over a given period.
+The Athlete Biological Passport (ABP) is an individual athlete-specific electronic record in which the results of all anti-doping tests conducted under this program are compiled over a period of time.

-It is based on the monitoring over time of selected biological variables which indirectly reveal the effects of doping, as opposed to traditional detection of doping through analyzes.
+It is based on the monitoring of selected biological variables over time that indirectly show the effects of doping, as opposed to the traditional detection of doping by means of analyzes.

-this aims to detect methods of improving oxygen transport, including the use of erythropoiesis stimulating agents (all the production processes of erythrocytes (red blood cells) in the bone marrow, under the control of erythropoietin or EPO) and all forms of transfusion or manipulation of blood.
+the aim is to detect methods of improving oxygen transport, including the use of erythropoiesis stimulating agents (the whole process of erythrocyte (red blood cell) production in the bone marrow, under the control of erythropoietin or EPO) and all forms of transfusion or blood manipulation.

-The hematology module assesses variables related to blood manipulation through analysis of the athlete's blood sample.
+The hematologic module evaluates variables related to blood manipulation with analysis of the athlete’s blood sample.

-The steroid module assesses variables related to the intake of anabolic steroids through the analysis of the athlete's urine sample.
+the aim is to detect endogenous anabolic androgenic steroids and other anabolic agents, including selective modulators of androgen receptors.
+The steroid module evaluates the variables related to the use of anabolic steroids by the analysis of the athlete’s urine sample.

-Athletes included in the athlete's biological passport program (the 2 modules) are subject to the following checks:
+Athletes included in the athlete’s biological passport program (both modules) are subject to the following tests:

-- blood tests carried out in competition, during the period preceding the events and out of competition, in order to establish a haematological profile,
+– blood tests performed in competition, during the period before the tests and out of competition, in order to generate a hematological profile,

-- urine tests conducted in competition, during the period preceding the events and out of competition, in order to establish a steroid profile.
+– urine tests performed in competition, during the period before the tests and out of competition, in order to generate a steroid profile.

-The fight against doping is based on several strategies including direct testing of athletes, but also evidence gathered in the context of anti-doping rule violations without positive testing.
-By combining these strategies, and developing others to respond to emerging threats, the fight against doping becomes more effective.
-In recent years, doping protocols have been increasingly scientifically planned and have taken advantage of the loopholes in traditional protocols.
+The fight against doping is based on several strategies including direct control of athletes, but also evidence gathered in the context of anti-doping rule violations without positive control.
+By combining these strategies and developing others to respond to emerging threats, the fight against doping becomes more effective.
+In recent years, doping protocols have been increasingly scientifically planned and have taken advantage of loopholes in traditional protocols.

-The PBA complements the traditional doping control process with the aim of increasing the effectiveness of anti-doping programs.
+The ABP completes the traditional doping control process to increase the effectiveness of anti-doping programs.